Blendify/blender-bugtracker-canned-responses/responses.md

 Since last asking for information it has been 7 or more days, due to the policy of our bug tracker we will have to archive the report until the requested information is given.

+---- UNSUPPORTED GCN

+We only support graphics cards with GCN architecture 2.0 and above).
+To make sure your GPU is supported checkout this [[ https://en.wikipedia.org/wiki/List_of_AMD_graphics_processing_units | Wikipedia page. ]]